buenavista62/BCC22_new/README.md

     }
 ```

-The contract was compiled, deployed and verified using [*hardhat*](https://hardhat.org/) on the Polygon Mumbai Testnet.
-Infura was used as the an API provider to connect to the Polygon Mumbai Testnet.
+The contract was compiled, deployed, and verified using [*hardhat*](https://hardhat.org/) on the Polygon Mumbai Testnet.
+Infura was used as an API provider to connect to the Polygon Mumbai Testnet.

 **Contract Address:**  0xAFB3e72bEf11C13C572fD8112bAE95c983a5DDe3

 **Verified code:** <https://mumbai.polygonscan.com/address/0xAFB3e72bEf11C13C572fD8112bAE95c983a5DDe3#code>

-The full code can also be found in the [contracts](contracts/EuroMouse.sol) folder.
+The full code can also be found in the [contracts](contracts/) folder.

 # Website

 ## General

 We used *next.js* as the technical frame to build the website.
 There are 3 pages, *home page*, *team* and *NFTs*.
 All keys have been stored as *environment variables* and will be accessed from the frontend via 'process.env'.
-This setup is not suitable for a mainnet solution, since the keys are exposed on the frontend.
+This setup is not suitable for a *mainnet* solution, since the keys are exposed on the frontend.

 ## Home Page

 The home page provides the main functionality for the user.
 It consists of a submit form and a text block with instructions.
-The user can visit the website by scanning the *QR-code* on his giftcard.
-Afterwards, the user can type in his/her giftcard code and wallet address and click on submit.
+The user can visit the website by scanning the *QR-code* on his gift card.
+Afterward, the user can type in his/her gift card code and wallet address and click on submit.

 | <img src= "public/submitform.png" width="250px"/> |
 |:--:|
 | *Submit form* |

 The submit form accepts only 6-digit-codes and 40-digit addresses.
-An error message appears if the giftcard code is wrong or already used.
+An error message appears if the gift card code is wrong or already used.
 If both code and wallet address are valid, a success message will appear.

 | <img src= "public/error.png" width="250px"/> |<img src= "public/success.png" width="250px"/>
 |:--:|:--:|
 | *Error message* | *Success message*|

 All eligible codes are stored as environment variables.
-The codes are random 6 digit integers.
+The codes are random 6-digit integers.

 ```python
 # generating giftcard codes (python)